gitlabhq/omnibus-gitlab/README.md

 ## Deprecated links

-*We left the links below in the readme to preserve old links, but please use the [readme in the doc directory](doc/README.md) to browse the complete documentation.*
+*We left the links below in the readme to preserve old links, but please use the [index in the doc directory](doc/index.md) to browse the complete documentation.*

 ## Contributing